How to Watch the 2021 Italian Grand Prix From AnywhereLast Updated by Kate Hawkins on March 01, 2021

-If you’re watching from the United States, you have a good variety of streaming options for watching the Russian Grand Prix.
+If you’re watching from the United States, you have a good variety of streaming options for watching the Italian Grand Prix.
 Luckily, many of these come with free trials so you can stream the races at no risk!

 Hulu and YouTube TV both have a 7-day free trial for their live TV services, while Sling TV only offers a 3 day trial.
 You can also stream the Grand Prix on ABC and DirecTV if you already have a subscription.

-In Canada, you can stream the Russian Grand Prix by connecting with TSN Direct or RDS Direct.
+In Canada, you can stream the Italian Grand Prix by connecting with TSN Direct or RDS Direct.
 Both of these streaming services are available on your browser, but you can also download the app to your mobile device once you’ve signed up for an account.

 Both TSN Direct and RDS Direct require a Canadian payment method to subscribe and watch the races.
 They’re owned by the same company – TSN is primarily for English-speaking viewers, whereas RDS is designed for French-speaking sports fans.
 Neither service has a free trial promotion.

-If you’re in the UK, there are a few different choices for livestreaming the Russian Grand Prix.
+If you’re in the UK, there are a few different choices for livestreaming the Italian Grand Prix.
 For Sky customers who have the Sky Sports F1 channel, you can download the Sky Go app to stream the races from anywhere – just make sure you’re connected to a UK server with your VPN.

 If you don’t have Sky and don’t want to commit to a subscription, you can try NowTV with a Sky Sports Pass if you have a UK payment method.
 It also has a 7-day free trial, which you can combine with ExpressVPN’s money-back guarantee to livestream the entire Grand Prix weekend at zero cost to you!

-Australia has several different streaming options for the Russian Grand Prix.
+Australia has several different streaming options for the Italian Grand Prix.
 You can choose from Network 10, Kayo Sports, and Foxtel Now, which will all be airing the races live.
 Network 10 supports free streaming, but you’ll have to put up with ad breaks during the laps.

 For an ad-free experience, I recommend signing up for a subscription.
 Network 10 gives you a month for free when you sign up, Kayo Sports has a 14-day free trial, and Foxtel Now gives you 10 days free!

-You can stream the Russian Grand Prix on GloboPlay (also known as TV Globo) in Brazil.
+You can stream the Italian Grand Prix on GloboPlay (also known as TV Globo) in Brazil.
 Once you connect to a Brazilian VPN server and enter a few basic details, you’ll be able to sign up for a free streaming account.
 I signed up for an account using my Google details, but you can simply enter your email address.